unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 The most common usecase is to download web pages from web servers.
 When we enter `https://example.com/` into a web browser (Chrome, Safari, Firefox, ...), this is roughly what happens:

 1. The `https://` part is understood as "Open an HTTP connection, that will be encrypted via SSL".
 I won't go into the encryption part as it's not important for HTTP itself.
 2. The `example.com` part is used to find the one computer on the internet that it identifies and the browser opens a TCP connection to it.
 The other side is already running and waiting for connections.
+This part of the address is called *the hostname*, because the waiting machine is sometimes called *the host*.
 3. The browser sends *the request*, specifying that it wants to view the web page at `/`.
 4. The server sends *the response*, containing some metadata and then the web page file.

-The CURL command, awailable in Linux and Mac, can be used to see the sent text.
+The CURL command, available in Linux and Mac, can be used to see the sent text.

 ```bash
 curl -v https://example.com/